lac-dcc/Makara/README.md

 ```bash
 python3 collect_data.py
 ```

-*Note*: On a typical machine, such as an Intel i7 at 2.8 GHz, this script takes 5 up to 6 minutes to run.
+_Note_: On a typical machine, such as an Intel i7 at 2.8 GHz, this script takes 5 to 6 minutes to run.

 The Makara Data Pipeline will: